bahdcoder/mailkiwi/readme.md

 4. Consumers consume the Redis stream and insert the data into the database.
 This is to ensure fast, multiple processors of logs and fault tolerance so logs are never dropped.
 5. Other consumers consume the Redis stream and send webhook notifications to our customers.
 6. Rather than adding to a redis stream, let's just queue a job using BullMQ.
 It supports retries, information is not lost, and it can scale horizontally across multiple workers.

+# One website per team (?).
+- We have one website per team, and on this website, we can have newsletter blog posts, newsletter pages will show up here, and commerce products too.

+- We allow customising the website, and we have blocks for all sorts of things, for example a block for showing the latest blog posts, a block for showing the latest newsletter posts, a block for adding a particular .

+- Allow creating unlimited pages
+- Newsletter pages are automatically added to the team website.

+- Explore multiple websites per team ?
+If people ask.